Dick Clark: Other media appearances

-Clark wrote, produced and starred in the 1968 film Killers Three, a Western drama that served as a promotional vehicle for Bakersfield country musicians Merle Haggard and Bonnie Owens.
+Clark wrote, produced and starred in the 1968 film Killers Three, a Western drama that was a promotional vehicle for Bakersfield country musicians Merle Haggard and Bonnie Owens.

 In 1967, Clark made an appearance in the Batman television series.
 Clark also appears in interview segments of a 2002 film, Confessions of a Dangerous Mind, which was based on the "unauthorized autobiography" of Chuck Barris, who had worked at ABC as a standards-and-practices executive during American Bandstands run on that network.

 In the 2002 Dharma & Greg episode "Mission: Implausible", Greg is the victim of a college prank, and he devises an elaborate plan to retaliate, part of which involves his use of a disguise kit; the first disguise chosen is that of Dick Clark.
 During a fantasy sequence that portrays the unfolding of the plan, the real Clark plays Greg wearing his disguise.

 He also made brief cameos in two episodes of The Fresh Prince of Bel-Air.
 In one episode he plays himself at a Philadelphia diner, and in the other he helps Will Smith's character host bloopers from past episodes of that sitcom.

 With Ed McMahon, Clark was a spokesman for American Family Sweepstakes until he quit over controversy from the company regarding their sales techniques.
 Though McMahon continued until the company went out of business, Clark's previous involvement in the Payola scandal motivated him to be sensitive about his public image.